Opencast-Moodle/documentation/docs/block/general_settings.md

 * **Series name:** Series to which the video is added.
 You can use the [placeholders](#placeholders) which are automatically replaced.

 ## Roles

-In this section you can define which ACL rules are added to a video.
-You can add and delete roles and define the respective actions for these roles.
+In this section you can define, which ACL roles are added to a video.
+You can add and delete roles and define the respective actions for those roles.

-This might only be relevant if you want to control the access privileges for your opencast videos via Moodle.
-In this case it is recommended that you setup the moodle-role-provider for your Opencast system (https://docs.opencast.org/develop/admin/configuration/security.user.moodle/).
+That might be relevant only, if you want to control the access privileges for your Opencast videos via Moodle.
+In this case, it is recommended, that you set up the *moodle-role-provider* for your Opencast system (https://docs.opencast.org/develop/admin/configuration/security.user.moodle/).

-It is possible to select if roles should be **permanent** or not.
-Non-permanent roles can be used to manually change the access of certain user groups (e.g. students) for each video.
+It is possible, to select, whether roles should be **permanent** or not.
+Non-permanent roles can be used, to manually change the access of certain user groups (e.g. students) for each video.
-Roles which are not permanent will be removed if the video is hidden in the block overview and added again if the video is made visible.
+Roles, which are not permanent, will be removed, if the video is hidden in the block overview, and added again, if the video is made visible.

-To use this feature, you need to define at least one non-permanent role-action combination and the name of opencast workflow for republishing metadata.
-When using the default Opencast workflows this is `Republish Metadata`.
-In the video overview of the block, the instructors are able to change the visibility of each video. **However, the icon to do so, is only present if the two requirements mentioned above are met!** This process takes some time, since the opencast workflow needs to finish.
+To use this feature, you need to define at least one non-permanent role-action combination and the name of Opencast workflow for republishing metadata.
+Use the setting `Workflow for updating metadata`, to specify that workflow.
+When using the default Opencast workflows that is `Republish Metadata`.
+In the video overview of the block, the instructors are able to change the visibility of each video.
+This process takes some time, since the Opencast workflow needs to finish.<br>
+**However, the icon to do so, is only present, if the two requirements mentioned above are met!**

-In the ACL Roles you can use [placeholders](#placeholders).
+In the ACL roles you can use [placeholders](#placeholders).

-To give an example for Roles, which also meets the LTI standard and which is used by the plugin by default, you can use the following setting:
+To give an example for roles, which also meets the LTI standard and which is used by the plugin by default, you can use the following setting:

 | Role                                            | Actions    | Permanent |
 | ------------------------------------------------|------------|-----------|